 - Numbness and tingling in parts of the body, or loss of sensation

-- Contact your doctor to get a proper diagnosis.
+- Contact your doctor for an accurate diagnosis.
 Your doctor may recommend bisphosphonate medications to improve bone regeneration.

-- Pain relievers such as paracetamol and ibuprofen can help relieve the pain.
+- Pain relievers such as paracetamol and ibuprofen can be used to reduce pain.

 - In severe cases, surgery may be necessary to correct the bones.

-A hip fracture is a crack or break in any bone in the thigh or around the hip, and it is usually caused by a fall or injury to the side of the hip.
-Bone problems such as osteoporosis can make bones so weak that they can break easily.
+A hip fracture is a crack or break in any bone around the thigh or hip, usually caused by a fall or injury to the side of the hip.
+Bone problems such as osteoporosis can make bones so fragile that they are prone to fractures.

 symptom

-- Difficulty standing or putting weight on your legs
+- Difficulty standing or putting weight on the legs

 - Bruising and swelling around the buttocks